markomelko/bedrock-rag-agent-cdk/README.md

   - **modelResponsesTable** – stores model responses
   - **inquiriesTable** – stores inquiries

+## Additional features

+### feature - API to get marked questions and answers

+You can use this generally to show FM generated answers to the client app.

+- **API Gateway** – /inquiries GET endpoint
+- **Lambda** – getInquiries Lambda function, connected to inquiriesTable

+### feature - ...

 ## Deployment with AWS CDK
 - ```cdk synth``` – synthesizes the CloudFormation template
 - ```cdk deploy``` – deploys the stack to your AWS account